 Intermission will normally be granted by the Trust if all relevant parties have agreed your application and Student Registry has approved the period requested.

 If permission to intermit is approved in advance, your scholarship will be suspended for the period of intermission and will re-commence when you return to studies.

 If permission to intermit is approved retrospectively, the Trust will expect a refund of any fees from your College, and of any maintenance by you.

-If you have encountered hardship difficulties during this period, the Trust will sympathetically consider an application to retain full or part of any maintenance payment.
+If you encounter hardship difficulties during a period of medical or non-medical intermission, the Trust will sympathetically consider an application to retain full or part of any maintenance payment.
 Letters of support from your College Tutor and/or Supervisor are required.